DaVoidd/XenTorch/index.md

-## API Manual
+## API Reference

 ### About

 XenTorch is a module which has a goal of simplifying Neural Networks and AI development in Roblox.
 As you may have already noticed, _XenTorch_ is a name derived from the Python module _PyTorch_.
-This is for implification of the fact that using this module is similar to PyTorch, although there are quite a few differences.
-If you have programmed neural networks in Python before, you should be able to adapt to this module faster than others.

 ### NOTICE